maainul/Java/src/array/recursion/README.md

 ## Problem 2:

-Write a recursive function that prints all the elements of an array of integers in order. ([RecursionPracticeQuestions-UG1, problem 2](https://researchweb.iiit.ac.in/~syed.akhtar/teaching/cpro16/lab8/problem_statements/RecursionPracticeQuestions-UG1.pdf)) <br />
+Write a recursive function that prints all the elements of an array of integers in order.<br />

 Input: <br />